On finite non-degenerate braided tensor categories with a Lagrangian subcategory: The proof of Theorem

-\begin{proof} One shows that $I$ has a structure of a tensor functor in exactly the same way as one shows that the right adjoint to the forgetful functor $\Z(\E)\to \E$ has a structure of a tensor functor (see \cite[Lemma 8.12.2]{EGNO}). \end{proof}
+\begin{proof} One shows that ${\rm I}$ has a structure of a tensor functor in exactly the same way as one shows that the right adjoint to the forgetful functor $\Z(\E)\twoheadrightarrow \E$ does (see \cite[Lemma 8.12.2]{EGNO}). \end{proof}

-Since $\C_1$ is an exact invertible $\C_0$-bimodule category, the category $\Mod_{\C_1}(A)=\C_1\boxtimes _{\C_0} \Mod_{\C_0}(A)$ of right $A$-modules in $\C_1$ is naturally a left indecomposable $\C_0$-module category.
+Since $\C_1$ is an exact invertible $\C_0$-bimodule category, the category $\Mod(A)_{\C_1}=\C_1\boxtimes _{\C_0} \Mod(A)_{\C_0}$ of right $A$-modules in $\C_1$ is naturally a left indecomposable $\C_0$-module category.

-\begin{lemma} The following hold: \begin{enumerate} \item There is an equivalence $\Mod_{\C_1}(A)\cong \Mod_{\C_0}(A)$ of left module categories over $\C_0$.
-Thus, $\Mod_{\C_1}(A)$ is exact over $\C_0$.
+\begin{lemma} The following hold: \begin{enumerate} \item There is an equivalence $\Mod(A)_{\C_1}\cong \Mod(A)_{\C_0}$ of left module categories over $\C_0$.
+Thus, $\Mod(A)_{\C_1}$ is exact over $\C_0$.